nicklafferty/craftycody/content/crafts/diy-pant-rack.md

 Now that the pegs are securely attached, it's time to stain.
 I went with 'red chestnut' by Minwax, but go with whatever you'd like.
 You can also paint it, of course.
 I stained both sides using a shop rag so the stain went on thin and dried quickly.

 I also wanted to be a little extra.
 Once the stain was dry, I marked 3/4" down the pegs with painter's tape and painted the tips gold.
 I always pick gold with stain and I don't know why because you can't really see it.
 Either way, I think painting the ends of the dowels tidies them up and will help protect the clothes hanging on them.

+Anyway, it's time to add the hardware.
+I used two sawtooth hangers.
+Flipping it back over, I used a ruler and drew a line 1" down from the top.
+I just liked the ruler up with the edge and drew across the bottom for this, no actual measuring.
+I used this line to help make my hangers level.

+ The nails used to attach these are microscopic, so grab a pair of needlenose pliers to hold the nails while you hammer.
+It makes it 1000x easier and you won't hit your fingers this way.